basuke/vite-plugin-sveltekit-php-backend/README.md

 Usually your PHP application is served via PHP-fpm.
 Because PHP-fpm doesn't talk HTTP by itself, you usually place nginx in front of PHP-fpm.
 This plugin uses `fastcgi-kit` npm package (which is written by me for this project :p ) to communicate directly with PHP-fpm.

 On development phase, there's no need to launch PHP dev server any more.
 Just launch PHP-fpm service and any script will run from SvelteKit route.
-(Well, of course with under the ristriction of PHP-fpm security).
+(Well, of course with under the restriction of PHP-fpm security).

 On production, you can replace `nginx` with node application (might be Express.js) to run SvelteKit application and every PHP call will be handled via FastCGI directly from the SvelteKit's page logic.